July 20, 2020

 The UH Mānoa Business Process Working Group is responsible for identifying and coordinating opportunities to move academic support and student services operations to paperless workflow, as well as recommend models for efficient office operations that can accommodate a wide range of in-office and telework combinations.
 Recommendations are intended to build on practices that units facilitated transitioning to work-from-home operations in March 2020, combined with the implementation of paperless workflows to improve the university’s overall efficiency.

-The group has a working document which covers coordinated efforts currently utilized by various groups to support the elimination of paper-based processes, as well as parallel efforts at the UH System, including the following areas:
+The group has a working document which it is finalizing and will be shared when it is complete.
+Here are some of its findings that covers coordinated efforts currently utilized by various groups to support the elimination of paper-based processes, as well as parallel efforts at the UH System, including the following areas:

 - Continuation of the process of collecting a comprehensive list of forms, along with information about associated business processes used by UH Mānoa units, that are not currently supported via paperless electronic workflow.